''The Quintaglio Ascension Trilogy'' is a series of science fiction novels written by [[CanadaEh Canadian]] author Creator/RobertJSawyer.

 * ColossusClimb: How Afsan brings down a giant sauropod on his first hunt; he shimmies up its neck and bites out its throat.

 * DoesThisRemindYouOfAnything: The entire series is an allegory for our own age of enlightenment.
-More specifically, the Quintaglio religion and their reaction to Afsan's discovery of heliocentrism is meant to parallel the Catholic Church's inquisition of Galileo.
+More specifically, the Quintaglio religion and their reaction to Afsan's discovery of heliocentrism is meant to parallel the Catholic Church's prosecution of Galileo.
 In the second and third books, Toroca is essentially Charles Darwin, and Mokleb is their version of Freud.